michaeljclark/nat/README.md

-tests/nat-tests.cc     | unit tests for the Nat class tests/int-tests.cc     | unit tests for the Int class demos/nat-demo.cc      | tests pow, multiply, divide and to_string demos/gmp-demo.cc      | tests pow, multiply, divide and to_string
+tests/nat-tests.cc     | unit tests for the Nat class tests/int-tests.cc     | unit tests for the Int class demos/nat-demo.cc      | tests pow, multiply, divide and to_string
-demos/BigJavaDemo.java | tests pow, multiply, divide and to_string

 ## Testing